AI-driven quality assurance system with automated testing, bug detection, and continuous monitoring

 • Buy systems-of-record, build the differentiating layer, adapt on top of purchased platforms.

-• 42% of enterprise AI initiatives were scrapped in 2025 — pattern selection matters more than tool selection.
+• 42% of enterprises abandoned most AI initiatives in 2025 (S&P Global) — pattern selection matters more than tool selection.

 FAQ